zhayt/tcp-chat/README.md

-# tcp-chat
+# net-cat
-tcp chat on Golang
+TCP chat on golang